F. Scott Fitzgerald was right… ?

 Organisations such as Greenpeace UK have been pushing for a ban on plastic food and beverage packaging and containers for years.
 While retailers used to insist that their customers preferred their fresh produce wrapped, public opinion and consumer behaviour are forcing them to switch back to loose fruit and vegetables, just as some governments have also been prompted to introduce bans on packaging such as this.
 Photo: © Angela Glienicke / Greenpeace

 If we want to contribute towards a sustainable future, our own efforts need to be sustainable too.
-Not one-off, ‘look at me’ gestures filmed and posted ‘for the likes’ but small daily acts, often undertaken in private, and perhaps involving even some element of sacrifice or expense (which most of us can ill afford these days).
-What is unconscionable is sitting back and thinking that as individuals we have no power to turn the tide.
+Not one-off, ‘look at me’ gestures filmed and posted for the ‘likes’ but small daily acts, often undertaken anonymously and in private, and perhaps involving even some element of sacrifice or expense (which most of us can ill afford these days).
+What IS unconscionable is sitting back and thinking that as individuals we have no power to turn the tide.

 Playing catch-up